 Hopping from band to band has always been part and parcel of being a musician and former Poole Grammar School pupil and drummer Christopher Robin ‘Fergie’ Ferguson (b.
 7th March 1944 in St. Blazy, Cornwall) was in his fair share before forming The Nite People.
-His initial dalliance of a musical kind was with a bunch of school mates in groups such as The Strangers, who coalesced around a nucleus of guitarist Tony Collier, bassist Brain Oram and vocalist Barrie James plus another group whose name has been long forgotten (or maybe they didn’t get around to thinking of one) with guitarist Keith Collins, vocalist Brian Fisher and second guitarist Clive ‘Bunny’ Warren.
-Neither group amounted to anything of note.
-He then progressed onto The Ravens where he replaced Graham Whale, joining guitarist’s Robert Fripp and Valentino ‘Tino’ Licinio plus bassist Gordon Haskell as they dipped their toes into the choppy waters of the music biz for the first time.
+His initial dalliance of a musical kind was with a bunch of school mates in The Strangers, who coalesced around a nucleus of Chris, guitarist Tony Collier, bassist Brain Oram and vocalist Barrie James.
+There was another group whose name has been long forgotten (or maybe they didn’t get around to thinking of one) with guitarist Keith Collins, vocalist Brian Fisher and second guitarist Clive ‘Bunny’ Warren, but neither group amounted to anything of note.
+Fergie then progressed onto The Ravens, where he replaced Graham Whale, joining guitarist’s Robert Fripp and Valentino ‘Tino’ Licinio plus bassist Gordon Haskell as they dipped their toes into the choppy waters of the music biz for the first time.
 After a couple of months Fripp pulled the plug when he left to further his education, leaving Fergie to transfer his tub thumping skills to the Kapota All Stars replacing Tony Ringrose.
-During his tenure with Al Shepp, Ed Roberts, Tony Ricard and Pete Ballam, the Kaopta evolved into The Tall Men where he met future Nite People bassist Tubs Turner after he came in for the departing Ballam.
-With their demise he shifted allegiance to the Sands Combo joining vocalist’s Zoot Money and Tony Head, pianist Al Kirtley, guitarist Graham ‘Wes’ Douglas, bassist Roger Bone and Kevin Drake on tenor saxophone as they delighted the ‘Big Beat Night’ dancers every Tuesday at the Pavilion ballroom.
+During his tenure with Al Shepp, Ed Roberts, Tony Ricard and Pete Ballam, the Kapota evolved into The Tall Men where he met future Nite People bassist Tubs Turner after he came in for the departing Ballam.
+With their demise he shifted allegiance’s to the popular Sands Combo joining vocalist’s Zoot Money and Tony Head, pianist Al Kirtley, guitarist Graham ‘Wes’ Douglas, bassist Roger Bone and Kevin Drake on tenor saxophone as they delighted the ‘Big Beat Night’ dancers every Tuesday at the Pavilion ballroom.

 The group signed with the Avenue Artistes Agency based in Southampton joining Les Fleur de Lys and Salisbury’s Dave Dee, Dozy, Beaky, Mick and Titch and gained the services of a young ambitious manager, Terry Rolph, who secured them college and club one-nighters around the south of England.
-He also booked them on an arduous two-month schlep around the bierkellers of Germany which included residencies in Frankfurt and Munich, followed by a further two-month stretch across the border in the Austrian capital of Vienna and the Tyrol town of Innsbruck.
-The non-stop gigging honed the band into a tight, cohesive unit.
-Back in the UK, a date at the Top 20 Club held in the Bournemouth Town Hall was reviewed by Michael Guy for the Bridgewater Mercury and illustrates their growing reputation, “If you are spending your holiday this year in Bournemouth the chances are that you will hear many of the locals raving about a bright group called The Nite People”.
-He added, “Their material was of an exceptionally high professional standard, good examples of this were their arrangements of Mel Torme’s sultry blues specialty “I’m Coming Home” and Sam Cooke’s “Shake””.
+He also booked them on an arduous two-month schlep around the bierkellers of Germany, which included residencies in Frankfurt and Munich, followed by a further two-month stretch across the border in the Austrian capital of Vienna and the Tyrol town of Innsbruck.
+The hard slog and long nights honed the band into a tight, cohesive unit which reaped dividends back home in the UK.
+One date at the Top 20 Club held in the Bournemouth Town Hall was reviewed by Michael Guy for the Bridgewater Mercury and illustrates their growing reputation, “If you are spending your holiday this year in Bournemouth the chances are that you will hear many of the locals raving about a bright group called The Nite People”.
+He added, “Their material was of an exceptionally high professional standard.
+Good examples of this were their arrangements of Mel Torme’s sultry blues specialty “I’m Coming Home” and Sam Cooke’s “Shake””.

 On 3rd March 1965 The Who thrilled a packed crowd at Bournemouth’s Le Disque A Go!
-Go! with a repertoire stuffed with James Brown, Motown and blues covers plus their debut single as The Who, “I Can’t Explain”, which was riding high in the charts.
-Their hell raising drummer, Keith Moon, spotted local girl Kim Kerrigan, a sixteen year old model, in the audience and began a stormy long distance relationship while fighting off love rival Rod ‘The Mod’ Stewart.
-Although the liaison eventually ended in a doomed marriage, during their courtship Keith became a regular visitor to the town staying at the Kerrigans family home in Michaelgrove Road in Boscombe.
-He would hang out at the Disque where on 12th May 1965 he sat in with the London based Mod band The Action and on another occasion he joined in with The Nite People when they were playing a twenty first birthday party for their friend Nigel Leonard.
-Three broken skins later Fergie finished the gig with his drums turned upside down as they were the only drum heads left intact, from that day on the pair became mates.
-Keith would often turn up outside Fergie’s house in Green Road, Poole in his Rolls Royce before heading into Bournemouth for a few pints at the old Fox pub in Tearrace Road or the Buccaneer bar in the Royal Bath Hotel, where Moon would place a roll of fivers on the bar with instructions to keep the booze flowing.
+Go! with a repertoire stuffed with James Brown, Motown and blues covers plus their single, “I Can’t Explain”, which was riding high in the charts.
+Their hell raising drummer, Keith Moon, spotted local girl Kim Kerrigan, a sixteen-year-old model, in the audience and began a stormy, long distance relationship while fighting off love rival Rod ‘The Mod’ Stewart.
+Although the liaison eventually ended in a doomed marriage, during their courtship Keith became a regular visitor to the town, staying at the Kerrigans family home in Michaelgrove Road in Boscombe.
+He would hang out at the Disque where on 12th May 1965 he sat in with the London based Mod band The Action and on another occasion he joined The Nite People when they were playing a twenty-first birthday party for their friend Nigel Leonard.
+Three broken skins later Fergie finished the gig with his drums turned upside down as they were the only drum heads left intact.
+From that day on, the pair became mates.
+Keith would often turn up outside Fergie’s house in Green Road, Poole in his Rolls Royce before heading into Bournemouth for a few pints at the old Fox pub in Terrace Road or the Buccaneer bar in the Royal Bath Hotel, where Moon would place a roll of fivers on the bar with instructions to keep the drinks flowing.

-In September 1966 The Nite People released their debut single “Sweet Tasting Wine” on the Fontana label, followed by “Try to Find Another Man” in March 1967.
-Six months later they tried again with a funked up instrumental version of Eddie Cochrane’s “Summertime Blues” however, try as they might, a hit eluded them.
-Despite the lack of chart action, they were never short of work on the club and college circuit, although one gig at the Penthouse Club in Sheffield almost proved to be one set of stairs too far.
+In September 1966, The Nite People released their debut single “Sweet Tasting Wine” (September 1966) on the Fontana label, followed by “Try to Find Another Man” (March 1967).
+Six months later they tried again with a funked up instrumental version of Eddie Cochran’s “Summertime Blues” (November 1967) however, try as they might, a hit eluded them.
+Despite the lack of chart action, they were never short of work on the club and college circuit, although a gig at the Penthouse Club in Sheffield proved to be a challenge.
 Like a lot of venues, unloading the gear involved stairs, but to gain entry to the Penthouse the band had to lug their cumbersome Hammond organ up five flights, an exercise that almost defeated them.
-On their return home, they vowed to employ an extra pair of hands and hired Ricky Somers, the brother of future Police guitarist Andy ‘Summers’ Somers.
+On their return home, they vowed to employ an extra pair of hands and hired Ricky Somers, the brother of future Police guitarist Andy ‘Summers’ Somers, as a roadie.

-The bands fourth, and undoubtedly best single, “Morning Sun”, should have been a huge hit.
-Co-written and produced by their label mate Spencer Davis, the record gained extensive radio plays and the band promoted it on Southern TV’s Time For Blackburn but, against all the odds, it failed to chart.
+The band’s fourth, and undoubtedly best single, “Morning Sun” (March 1968), should have been a huge hit.
+Co-written and produced by their label mate Spencer Davis, the record enjoyed extensive radio plays and an appearance by the band on Southern TV’s Time For Blackburn failed to propel it up the charts.
 The disappointment was tangible and triggered several changes.
 Francis Gordon walked away and was replaced for a short period by the former Walker Brothers bassist Martin Clarke, who then stepped aside for Scot Kirkpatrick.
 Patrick Bell also parted company with the band, as did their record company Fontana.
 The slimmed down quartet soldiered on, dropped the definitive article by becoming the shortened Nite People and signed to Larry Page’s Page One label, home of The Troggs and Bournemouth’s own Trend and Svensk.
-Their first effort for Page “Love, Love, Love, Love, Love”, a song originally recorded by an obscure American band called Wool, unveiled a slightly heavier sound, while the flip side, a cover of Bubble Puppy’s “Hot Smoke and Sassafras”, added a touch of psychedelia.
-They followed up with a reflective ballad, “Is This a Dream” backed by “Creme Tea”, a stonking six and a half minute organ driven instrumental written by the band.
+Their first effort for Page “Love, Love, Love, Love, Love” (July 1969), originally recorded by an obscure American band called Wool, unveiled a slightly heavier sound, while the flip side, a cover of Bubble Puppy’s “Hot Smoke and Sassafras”, added a touch of psychedelia.
+They followed up with a reflective ballad, “Is This a Dream” (November 1969) backed by “Creme Tea”, a driving six and a half minute organ driven instrumental written by the band.

 By 1970, that was just about that, apart from a bizarre twist in the story.
-A Page One representative persuaded the band to record “Tra La La Song (Makin’ up a Mess o’ Fun)” and release it under the pseudonym, The Banana Bunch.
-The blatant cash in on the kids TV programme the Banana Splits was an embarrassment, but by then the game was just about up anyway.
-After a German tour and a few local dates at uninspiring venues such as the Parley Sports Club and East Howe Youth Club the band called it a day, leaving Fergie with fifteen quid in his pocket.
+A Page One representative persuaded the band to record “Tra La La Song (Makin’ up a Mess o’ Fun)” (October 1970) and release it under the pseudonym, The Banana Bunch.
+The blatant cash in on the kids’ TV programme, the Banana Splits was an embarrassment, but by then the game was just about up anyway.
+After a German tour and a few local dates at uninspiring venues such as the Parley Sports Club and East Howe Youth Club, the band called it a day, leaving Fergie with fifteen quid in his pocket.

 Special thanks go to Chris ‘Fergie’ Ferguson for emails and photographs and Jimmy Shipstone for emails.